Sweeping up Zeta: Introduction

 Starting tasks in the hours $[1,1,2,2,3,4,5]$ (so that tasks one and two both start in hour 1, tasks three and four in hour 2, and so on until task seven starts in hour 5) or in the hours $[1,2,2,4,5,5,5]$ both yield equitable partitions.
-These are illustrated below---each task is assigned a row and each hour a column, and we mark which tasks we worked on when with a symbol $\bmone$ in the corresponding cell.
-The conditions for an equitable partition constrain the starting point of the $j$th row to be weakly to the left of that of the $(j+1)$st row, and force each column to have the same number of copies of $\bmone$.
+These are illustrated below---each task is assigned a row and each hour a column, and we mark which tasks we worked on in each hour with a symbol $\bmone$ in the corresponding cell.
+The conditions for an equitable partition force each column to have the same number of copies of $\bmone$, and constrain the starting point of the $j$th row (colored red) to be weakly to the left of that of the $(j+1)$st row.

 \end{example}